About arc42

 ID Debt Impact / Plan

-TD-01 (SonarQube slows development velocity)
+TD-01 (SonarQube slows development)

-• Plan: Accept this trade-off; SonarQube prevents accumulation of worse technical debt (poor code, security issues).
+• Plan: Accept the trade-off.
+SonarQube prevents worse debt from accumulating (poor code, security issues).
+Thresholds can be adjusted if they become unreasonably strict for the project scope.

 12. Glossary